Daniel J. Frey

 No, they are there only for themselves.

-Right or left self-interest does not discriminate.
+Right or left self-interest does not discriminate who they ask for money.

-On the contrary, self-interest is an equal opportunist willing to take advantage of the compassionate as well as the racist.
+On the contrary, self-interest is an equal opportunist parasite willing to take advantage of the compassionate as well as the racist.

 It's not just those who want to save the turtles that get taken advantage of.

-The hardcore racist gets taken advantage of too.
+The hardcore racist gets taken advantage of, too.

 People like the President tell them things that they have long believed to be true about non-white races.